Wrike: presentation, uses and limits in 2026

 Is there responsive customer support?

-Wrike customer support is available through multiple channels, including online chat, email, and phone support for higher-tier plans.
-Comprehensive online documentation provides a first level of assistance.
-Support hours generally cover daytime business hours, with multilingual support available.
+Wrike's customer support is accessible via several channels including online chat, email and telephone support for higher packages.
+Comprehensive online documentation provides a first level of support.
+Support hours typically cover daytime business hours, with multilingual support.

-Response times are generally quick, with human support available for complex issues.
-For business customers, personalized support services are offered.
+Response times are generally fast, with human support available for complex issues.
+For corporate customers, personalized support services are available.

 • online chat,